muhammad-shahzab/Mini-Order-Inventory-System/README.md

 Pending → Cancelled
 ```

+* Admin user can access **all CRUD operations** and reports.
+* Customer user can place orders and view their orders only.
+* Run `seedDB.js` **before first use** to populate default data.

 ---

-This README provides all necessary instructions, API details, and testing guidelines for your Mini Order & Inventory System.
+This README provides all instructions, API details, admin/customer login information, and testing guidelines for your Mini Order & Inventory System.